What is Market Power?

 7. Barriers to entry or exit

-If an industry has high barriers to entry or exit, the players will typically not hold market power.
-High barriers to entry mean if an industry is enjoying above-normal profits, and they are protected as not many players can enter to disrupt the enabling circumstances.
+If an industry has high barriers to entry, the players typically hold market power.
+High barriers to entry mean the existing players are protected because new players cannot easily enter to disrupt the marketplace.

 8. Factor mobility